 11.1.1 Overview

-The LB-PHY is intended for low date rate applications with data rates in the tens of Mb/s using OFDM modulation.
-OFDM specified by LB-PHY enables a highly adaptive modular implementation, which supports efficient utilization of the low-bandwidth resources (up to 32 MHz of single-sided bandwidth) as well as a low-complexity PHY designed to enable high spectrum efficiency and enhanced transmission reliability.
+The LB-PHY enables data rates in the tens of Mb/s for low data rate applications using OFDM modulation.
+The main approach is to achieve efficient utilization of the low-bandwidth resources (up to 32 MHz of single-sided bandwidth) by using a low clock rate and a highly adaptive modular implementation.
+This approach offers a low-complexity on the PHY to enable high spectrum efficiency and enhanced transmission reliability for low data rate applications.

-A DC-biased OFDM is the default waveform.
-Furthermore, the eU-OFDM waveform is supported which can be switched to via the indicator in the advanced modulation header.
-For modulation of the LED, multiple clock rates are used, the code rate and the modulation.
+The default waveform is a DC-biased OFDM, while the eU-OFDM waveform can be used as an optional alternative which can be switched to via the indicator in the advanced modulation header.
+The LB-PHY includes means to adapt the data rate of the link to varying channel conditions by varying the clock rate, the code rate and the modulation.
 The LB-PHY supports MIMO transmissions via multiple OFEs.

-Table 46 provides an overview over the LB-PHY parameters.
+The LB-PHY operating modes are summarized in Table 46.

-Summary of the LB-PHY
+Table 46 Summary of the LB-PHY